twrchtrwyth/pelican/content/raspberry_pi_setup.md

 echo password | openssl passwd -6 -stdin
 ```

-Then paste this into the `userconf` file as above.
+Then paste the output into the `userconf` file as above.

 ---